eduardoejp/clj-orient/README.md

 Version 0.4.0 breaks away significantly from the previous version's way of doing things.
 Because of that, anybody who had been using this library before will certainly have to change his/her code.
 Please excuse the sudden change but I believe the changes I introduced were worth the trouble.

+Many functions have also changed names, even though their functionality stays the same.
+The decision was make to give them shorter or cleared names.
+Excuse the inconvenience.

 Documentation
 -------------